JatinKhare/advancesmcusystems/lab2/README.md

 ## Frequency Values

-Vary the frequencies using Lab 1 README.md.
+Vary the frequencies using the method from Lab 1 [README.md](advancesmcusystems/lab1/README.md)

 # Interrupt handling